jina-ai/jina/docs/fundamentals/k8s.md

 Check {ref}`here <scale-out>` for more information about these scaling mechanisms.

-For shards, Jina creates a separate Deployment in Kubernetes per Shard.
+For shards, Jina creates one separate Deployment in Kubernetes per Shard.
 Setting `f.add(..., shards=num_shards)` is sufficient to create a corresponding Kubernetes configuration.

-For replicas, Jina uses [Kubernetes native replica scaling](https://kubernetes.io/docs/tutorials/kubernetes-basics/scale/scale-intro/) and **relies on a service mesh** to load balance requests between replicas of the same Executor.
+For replicas, Jina uses [Kubernetes native replica scaling](https://kubernetes.io/docs/tutorials/kubernetes-basics/scale/scale-intro/) and **relies on a service mesh** to load-balance requests between replicas of the same Executor.
 Without a service mesh installed in your Kubernetes cluster, all traffic will be routed to the same replica.

 ````{admonition} See Also